saizai/gayhomophobe/readme.md

-5. Update website
+D. Update website
+===

-a) Decide on win date, summary, and links
+1. Decide on win date, summary, and links
+---

 Date will usually be date of publication of reliable source.